Hotels and Stays in Cozumel — Accommodation Guide

 Is downtown Cozumel walkable?

 Yes.
-Shops, markets, restaurants, and services are walkable and visitor-friendly.
+Shops, markets, and daily services are concentrated in the central grid.

 Where are most all-inclusive resorts located?